What is

 itself is called a negative

-be to name it as an emotion and understand it
+be to name it as an emotion and speak about it with the

 and will blame